chat-sdk/chat-sdk-android/README.md

 9. Click save changes

-10. Now the app is setup but you still need to link the Facebook account to Firebase and your app.
+10. Now the app is setup but you still need to link the Facebook account to Firebase and your app

 11. Go back to the Firebase dashboard and click **Login & Auth**.
 Click the Facebook tab and tick the **Enabled** box.
-Then copy paste your Facebook **App Id** and **App Secret** into the boxes provided.
+Then copy paste your Facebook **App Id** and **App Secret** into the boxes provided

 ###Backendless Push Notifictions

-1. If you haven't already got a [Backendless account](https://backendless.com/) then go to the Backendless website and create one.
+1. If you haven't already got a [Backendless account](https://backendless.com/) then go to the Backendless website and create one
 2. Create a new app on the dashboard and click it
 3. Click settings in the top menu to bring up your app keys
-4. Navigate to your strings.xml file and add your AppID, App Secret and Version.
+4. Navigate to your strings.xml file and add your AppID, App Secret and Version

 ```
 <string name="backendless_app_id">1234567890ABCDEFGHIJKLMNOPQRSTUVWXYZ</string>